Teacher self-care is one of the current buzz phrases floating around in the teaching profession, though the concept is nothing new.

 There’s a chapter in the book called, Let Others Have the Glory.

-What he basically says is that because of our constant need for attention, we seek to be the center of it all.
+Essentially, the author states that because of our constant need for attention as human beings, we seek to be the center of it all.

-Maybe someone is talking to you, and instead of listening whole-heartedly, you’re really just waiting to interject with your own thoughts.
+Maybe someone is talking to us, and instead of listening whole-heartedly, we’re really just waiting to interject with our own thoughts.

 Well, there’s power in just letting it go and simply letting others have the glory.